kaushalmeena/myapp-scrapthatpage/README.md

 # ScrapThatPage

-A Electron app that automates web scraper with easy to use script actions.
+A desktop app that automates web scraper with easy to use script actions.

 <img src="./assets/Dashboard.png">

+## Local Development

+These instructions will get you a copy of the project up and running on your local machine for development purposes.

-## Requirements
+### Requirements

 To install and run this project you need:

 - [NodeJS](https://nodejs.org/ "NodeJS")
 - [git](https://git-scm.com/downloads "git") (only to clone this repository)

-## Installation
+### Installation

 To set up everything in your local machine, you need to follow these steps: